[With examples] Photographer explains tips for taking beautiful photos with a smartphone

 Yosuke Goto

-After gaining experience as a photographer in 2016, he worked as an SEO writer and copywriter at a web production company.
-He
+After gaining experience as a photographer since 2016, worked at a web production company handling SEO writing, copywriting, etc.

-then joined the apparel business, where he was responsible for a wide range of tasks, including product photography, e-commerce site management, social media management, and store management.
+Subsequently joined the apparel business, where is responsible for product photography, e-commerce site operation, social media management, and store management.

 Web advertising management